amicel/heroku-buildback-libpostal/README.md

-# heroku-buildback-libpostal
+# libpostal-buildpack
 ------

-Use for running libpostal on heroku
+Use for running libpostal on Heroku